CALIFORNIA ASSOCIATION OF LICENSED INVESTIGATORS, INC.

 - The Vice President of Administrative Services shall assist and direct the District Directors and Governors in the administration of their districts, and perform all duties delegated by the President.

-11.03 Vice Presidents of Investigative and Security Services.
+11.03 Vice President of Investigative and Security Services.

-- The Vice Presidents of Investigative and Security Services shall represent their respective professions, and perform all duties delegated by the President.
+- The Vice President of Investigative and Security Services shall represent both professions, and perform all duties delegated by the President.